 Answer

 Of the 120 studies that were investigated, 52 studies contained an interaction.
 The prediction in these 52 studies, was based on the explicit prediction of the authors of the manuscript.
-When this was not the case, the first authors (Chris and Ilja) checked and discussed each paper until consensus was reached.
-We did not record these discussions and intercoder cannot be assessed.
+Moreover, the first authors (Chris and Ilja) checked and discussed each paper until consensus was reached.
+We did not record these discussions and intercoder reliability cannot be assessed.
+However, their general impression was that the coding was fairly consistent….

-We acknowledge that the predictions of the authors could be post-hoc and is acknowledged in the revised manuscript.
+We acknowledge that the predictions of the authors could be post-hoc and this is now acknowledged in the revised manuscript.
 We now say

-Note that concern in psychology has arisen about post-hoc predictions.
-It is possible that predictions reported in the papers were such predictions.
+A potential limitation of our decision to follow the prediction of the authors is that the predictions may have been generated post-hoc on the basis of observed outcomes.

 on page 7 line 135.

 #2